cmu-mars/cmu-robotics/README.md

 message JSON object from the filesystem for debugging, but that is not uniform.

-## Phase II RR3 Instructions

-### DockerHub Containers
+## DockerHub Containers

 For each challenge problem, we have tagged a container for integration week.
 The containers will allow you to run without being able to build.
 They are:

-- cmumars/p2-cp1:RR2.IW
+- cmumars/cp1:latest
 - cmumars/p2-cp2:RR2.IW
 - cmumars/p2-cp3:RR3

-To get these, you can simply do `docker pull cmumars/p2-cp3:RR3` for example.
+To get these, you can simply do `docker pull cmumars/cp1:latest` for example.
 You will need to change the docker-compose files to refer to these builds though.

 ### Building CP1